RossHolland-Melt/RossHolland-Melt/README.md

 Applied AI Engineer & Consultant
 ---------------------------------------------

-I recently finished my BSc in Computer Science with a specialisation in Machine Learning & Artificial Intelligence.
-I am a Charismatic, hard-working and passionate individual with a love for turning chaotic challenges into business transforming technology solutions!
+I am a Charismatic, hard-working and passionate individual with a love for turning chaotic challenges into business-transforming AI solutions!
 Anything I don't know, I will always find a way to learn.
 Connect with me today and let's get working 💪🏻

 * 🌍  I'm based in Cape Town, South Africa.
 * 🖥️  See my portfolio at (Work in progress).
 * ✉️  You can contact me at [ross.holland.work@gmail.com](mailto:ross.holland.work@gmail.com)
-* 🧠  I am currently learning AWS Cloud ☁ and LLMops📊
+* 🧠  I am currently learning AWS Cloud ☁ and LlmOps📊
 * ⚡  When I'm not running code & queries, I'm running ultra marathons🏃🏻‍♂️